datatrans/docs.pci-proxy.com/show.md

 ### PCI DSS Compliant User Management

 Using our *NoShow.jsp* script requires you to handle your user management in a PCI DSS compliant way.
 PCI DSS requires certain user and password policies.
 Below you will find a comprehensive overview for a PCI DSS compliant user management.
-For a more detailed version on PCI DSS user management please see the official PCI DSS documents.
+For a more detailed version on PCI DSS user management please see the official PCI DSS documents (Requirement 8)  [PCI DSS - Requirements and Security Assessment Procedures](https://www.pcisecuritystandards.org/documents/PCI_DSS_v3-2.pdf?agreement=true&time=1476177008560).

 #### Unique User IDs